mistery-os/nusactl/INSTALL.md

 compiler paths, compiler flags and to define the installation layout.
 Run `./configure --help` for more details on how to customize the build.

-Once build is completed, build `numactl` with:
+Once build is completed, build `nusactl` with:

 ```shell
 $ make